taogen-docs/resources-of-learning/domains/programming-language-resources.md

 >For small problems, the breakdown into procedures works very well.
 But objects are more appropriate for larger problems.
 Consider a simple web browser.
 It might require 2,000 procedures for its implementation, all of which manipulate a set of global data.
 In the object-oriented style, there might be 100 classes with an average of 20 methods per class.
 This structure is much easier for a programmer to grasp.
 It is also much easier to find bugs in.

+>In a procedural program, you start the process at the top, with the main function.
+When designing an object-oriented system, there is no “top,” and newcomers to OOP often wonder where to begin.
+The answer is: Identify your classes and then add methods to each class.
+A simple rule of thumb in identifying classes is to look for nouns in the problem analysis.
+Methods, on the other hand, correspond to verbs.

 - Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Ralph Johnson, John Vlissides, Richard Helm
 - Object-Oriented Software Construction by Bertrand Meyer
 - The Object-Oriented Thought Process (5th, 2019) by Matt Weisfeld